sudhirkhanger/AndroidStudioSettings/README.md

 ## Autosave

-    Appearance and Behavior > System Settings > Synchronization > Save files automatically if application is idle for 15 secs.
+    Appearance and Behavior > System Settings > Autosave > Save files automatically if application is idle for 15 secs.
-    Appearance and Behavior > System Settings > Project Opening > Open project in a new window Appearance and Behavior > System Settings > Project Opening > Default Directory
+    Appearance and Behavior > System Settings > Project > Open project in a new window Appearance and Behavior > System Settings > Project > Default Directory

 ## Tools Name space